-Happy toddlers are always yearning to learn.
-Art activities for toddlers help keep their young minds interested in discovering new things.
+Art projects for toddlers help keep their young minds interested in discovering new things.
 It's also good to know that it doesn't have to be expensive to stock up on supplies that occupy their time.
-These creative art ideas enable you to give them plenty of fun things to do without going over your budget.
+These creative art ideas for toddlers enable you to give them plenty of fun things to do without going over your budget.

 - Motor Skills